stephenfung98/OpenSpot/README.md

   - Download and unzip the github project in a folder
   - Go to Android studio and open "Files" then import the project
-  - Enter into the directory Openspot/Android/MyApplication
+  - Enter into the directory Openspot/Android/MyApplication else you will receive an error stating "Registered as a Git root, but no Git     repositories were found there"
   - Wait for the gradle to finish building then Run the project

 Requirements